omicron infection? Course, symptoms, incubation period – you need to know this about the corona variant

 How do different omicron variants differ from each other?

 When Preprint published study data from researchers in Japan point out that the sub-form BA.2, which is predominant in Germany, has a significantly higher transmissibility than BA.1, which dominated the infection process at the end of 2021.
-People infected with BA.2 infect around 40 percent more people.
+According to this, people infected with BA.2 infect about 40 percent more people.

 The Robert Koch Institute (RKI) announced in February 2022 that there was no difference in the severity of the disease with omicron for those who had been vaccinated and those who had recovered – regardless of whether it was a disease with the Omicron variant BA.1 or BA.2 is present.
 About the new ones Subline Omicron XE not much is known yet, but it seems that Corona variant Omikron XE a higher risk of infection to have.
 Also about Omikron BA.4 and BA.5, which the World Health Organization (WHO) has now included in the list of “Variants of Concern”.